BocuD/LLServer/README.md

 - Game history (only used in terminal mode so this doesn't matter right now)
 - Stage unlocks (these are all unlocked by default)
 - Music unlocks (these are all unlocked by default - note that you still need the right member cards to be able to play a song)
-- Skill cards

 ## To do

 - Terminal (card printer) support
 - おでかけ♪スクールアイドル card earning
-- Some way to get more member cards
+- Some way to get more member cards and skill cards
 - Save above mentioned data
 - Ranking (is a placeholder right now)
 - Stock machine compatibility / setup guide